-Turn R off SSJ onto Laurel Glen Rd., the first real road on your R (at the country store) and return to climbing through small-road, no-traffic, dense woods.
+Turn R off SSJ onto Laurel Glen Rd., the first real road on your R (at the country store) and return to climbing through small-road, light-traffic, dense woods.
 You might be tempted to continue down SSJ, and you wouldn’t regret it (come back up on Branciforte Dr.), but the big descent is over and the rest of the road is just very mellow/pleasant.

-Laurel Glen climbs briefly to a summit at the intersection with Rodeo Gulch Rd. (make a mental note to come back and ride Rodeo Gulch some other day—it’s a pip), where it changes its name to Mountain View Rd., then does a rough and only-OK descent and dead-ends at Branciforte Dr. Take Branciforte L and enjoy a mellow, sweet respite from all the high drama.
+Laurel Glen climbs briefly to a summit at the intersection with Rodeo Gulch Rd. (make a mental note to come back and ride our Rodeo Gulch ride some other day—it’s a pip), where it changes its name to Mountain View Rd., then does a rough and only-OK descent and dead-ends at Branciforte Dr. Go L on Branciforte.

 There are two ways back to the car from Branciforte: Glen Canyon Rd. and Granite Creek Rd.
 Glen Canyon is the more direct and less steep route, so take it if you’re done taking on challenges for the day.
 Granite Creek Rd. adds about 4 miles and is the slightly harder climb, but it’s prettier (though Glen Canyon is just fine), so do it if you can.
 The difference between the two pitches isn’t great—maybe the difference between 4% and 6%.
 Our map goes up Granite Creek.

 As you enter suburbia on Granite Creek, watch for S. Navarra going L (shortly after plain Navarra goes R)—if you miss S. Navarra, you’ll find yourself on an entrance ramp to Hwy 17 within seconds.
 Take S. Navarra, ride it to a dead-end, and go right through the dead-end barrier onto the arrow-straight frontage road along Hwy 17 heading directly away from you.
 Ride its rollers for 2 miles until you get to the first road going R (there’s a stop sign).
 Take the R, which immediately plunges straight down for 30 ft., then crosses under Hwy 17.
 Stay on that road to the T at Mt.
 Hermon, go R onto Mt.
 Hermon, R on Scott’s Valley Rd, and L onto Bean Creek.
 These last 3 turns take about 2 minutes and cover at most 1/3 mile.